marchampson/ai-engineering-blog/content/posts/ai-fundamentals-core-concepts-every-developer-needs-to-know.md

 To make predictions, models rely on **features** (the input variables) and **labels** (the expected outcomes).
 For example, in predicting house prices, features might include square footage and location, while the label is the final sale price.
 Engineering these features thoughtfully can significantly boost accuracy.

-Machine learning comes in different flavors. **Supervised learning** uses labeled data to teach the model, useful for tasks like spam detection or price prediction. **Unsupervised learning** doesn't use labels and instead finds hidden patterns—like clustering customers into groups.
+Machine learning comes in different flavours. **Supervised learning** uses labelled data to teach the model, useful for tasks like spam detection or price prediction. **Unsupervised learning** doesn't use labels and instead finds hidden patterns—like clustering customers into groups.
 Then there's **reinforcement learning**, where an agent learns by interacting with its environment, receiving rewards or penalties based on actions—perfect for game-playing AIs or robotic control systems.

 Evaluating a model involves more than just checking if it works.
-Developers must split data into training, validation, and test sets to ensure generalization.
+Developers must split data into training, validation, and test sets to ensure generalisation.
 Metrics like **accuracy**, **precision**, and **recall** help quantify performance, while vigilance is needed to avoid pitfalls like **overfitting** (too specific to the training data) or **underfitting** (failing to capture important patterns).

 ---

 ## Neural Networks and Deep Learning

-Neural networks are modeled loosely on how neurons in the brain connect.
+Neural networks are modelled loosely on how neurons in the brain connect.
 They consist of layers: an input layer that receives the data, hidden layers that transform it, and an output layer that produces the result.
 Each connection has a **weight**, and each node has a **bias**—together these are adjusted during training to improve performance.

 What makes these networks powerful are **activation functions**, which introduce non-linear transformations and help capture complex relationships in data.
-The system uses **loss functions** to measure how far off predictions are from the truth, and it iteratively updates weights using optimization algorithms like gradient descent.
+The system uses **loss functions** to measure how far off predictions are from the truth, and it iteratively updates weights using optimisation algorithms like gradient descent.

-Different architectures shine in different domains. **Convolutional Neural Networks (CNNs)** excel at recognizing patterns in images by preserving spatial relationships. **Recurrent Neural Networks (RNNs)** handle sequential data like time series or sentences by maintaining context over time.
+Different architectures shine in different domains. **Convolutional Neural Networks (CNNs)** excel at recognising patterns in images by preserving spatial relationships. **Recurrent Neural Networks (RNNs)** handle sequential data like time series or sentences by maintaining context over time.
 The latest and most transformative architecture is the **transformer**, which relies on attention mechanisms and processes data in parallel—enabling breakthroughs in natural language processing.

 ---